Applifting/culture/README.md

 We do not stop at the borders of our company.
 We are committed to having a positive impact on the communities around us.

-* 🤗 [**Spirit of Applifting**](https://www.notion.so/applifting/Spirit-of-Applifting-1cbf1c9247cc442da73f768ffcedadc4) - Applifters can do whatever they think is helpful to others and Applifting will pay for their time.
+* 🤗 [**Spirit of Applifting**](https://www.notion.so/applifting/Spirit-of-Applifting-1cbf1c9247cc442da73f768ffcedadc4) - Applifters can do whatever they think is helpful to others and Applifting pays for their well-spent time.
 * 💰 **Small portion of profit to charities** - Every year, we give out 0,5% of profit to charities.
-Charities are selected by Applifters.
+Charities are selected by Applifters so everyone can donate to cause that's meaningful to them.
 * 👨‍💻👩‍💻 **Giving back to the tech community** - We sponsor or host events such as [ReactGirls](https://www.reactgirls.com/) and [RailsGirls](https://twitter.com/applifting_io/status/1112388321890713602).
 A variety of other tech meetups are also hosted on our premises including our Applifting meetup.

 ## Feedback